 what DATA TYPE val DEFAULT COMMENTS

+'SUB_OVR' integer Any integer Number of overlap layers, for Additive

+number ≥ 0 Schwarz only.

 'SUB_RESTR' character(len=) 'HALO' 'HALO' Type of restriction operator, for Additive

-'NONE' Schwarz only: HALO for taking into account

-the overlap, 'NONE' for neglecting it.
+'NONE' Schwarz only: HALO for taking into account the overlap, 'NONE' for neglecting it.

 Note that HALO must be chosen for the clas-

 sical Addditive Schwarz smoother and its

 RAS variant.

-'SUB_PROL' character(len=) ' MUS ' ' NONE ' Type of prolongation operator, for Additive
+'SUB_PROL' character(len=) I MUS I 'NONE' Type of prolongation operator, for Additive

 'NONE' Schwarz only: 'SUM' for adding the con-

 tributions from the overlap, 'NONE' for ne-

 glecting them.

 Note that 'SUM' must be chosen for the

 classical Additive Schwarz smoother, and

 'NONE' for its RAS variant.

 'SUB_FILLIN' integer Any integer 0 Fill-in level p of the incomplete LU factor-

 number ≥ 0 izations.

 'SUB_ILUTHRS' real(kind_parameter) Any real num- 0 Drop tolerance t in the ILU (p, t) factoriza-

 ber ≥ 0 tion.

 'MUMPS_LOC_GLOB' character(len=) 'LOCAL_SOLVER' 'GLOBAL_SOLVER' Whether MUMPS should be used as a dis-

 'GLOBAL_SOLVER' tributed solver, or as a serial solver acting

 only on the part of the matrix local to each

 process.

 'MUMPS_IPAR_ENTRY' integer Any integer 0 Set an entry in the MUMPS integer control

 number array, as chosen via the idx optional argu-

 ment.

 'MUMPS_RPAR_ENTRY' real Any real number 0 Set an entry in the MUMPS real control ar-

 ray, as chosen via the idx optional argu-

+ment.